ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 mongoose.connect(`mongodb://${conf.hostname}:${conf.port}/${conf.env}`, dbUser);
 ```

-As you can find, we have added abilility to connect with a specific db's user.
+As you can find, we have added abilility to connect with a specific DB's user.
 We need it because the localhost on which we were working didn't required any user, but when we are starting to use the mLab's MongoDB then specific our database's user is a must.
 Otherwise we won't be able to authenticate correctly.

 From this point, you don't need to run "mongod" process in the background of your system, because the app will connect with the mLab's MongoDB node which you created in the previous chapter.
+The mLab's MongoDB (free version) is running 24/7, but if you plan to use it for production's ready apps then you shall update it and start using the replica set feature as well (which was mentioned in the previous chapter).

 You can try to run the project with the command: